Helps Us Heal.

 Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR stands for Eye Movement Desensitization and Reprocessing.
-EMDR is a comprehensive therapeutic approach that uses the power of Dual Attention Stimulation (DAS) to help people reprocess past, present, or future events in their lives that cause distress.
+EMDR is a comprehensive therapeutic approach that helps people reprocess past, present, or future events in their lives that cause distress.

 We activate both sides of the brain using Dual Attention Stimulation (DAS).
 Through movement, we alternate from right to left.
 This may come in the form of eye movements (similar to watching a ping-pong game), tones or music delivered to each ear, or tactile stimulation, such as alternating hand taps.
 We use fun, creative methods with kids and teens--using puppets, pictures, moving our bodies, and more!

 There are 8 phases in EMDR therapy.
 When we get into the reprocessing phase, EMDR does not require hashing out all of the details of the distressing event(s) in detail or completing homework between sessions.
 (Though skill-building is necessary to prepare readiness for this phase.)
 Attention will be given to a negative image, belief, emotion, and body sensation related to a specific event, and then to a positive belief that would indicate the issue was resolved.
-EMDR therapy is designed to resolve unprocessed traumatic or stressful memories in the brain.
+EMDR therapy is designed to resolve unprocessed, traumatic, stressful memories in the brain.
 It allows the brain to carry out its natural healing process.
-EMDR can help to strengthen feelings of capability, confidence, and overall calmness.
+This therapy also helps us to strengthen feelings of capability, confidence, and overall calmness.

-Contact us to see if EMDR Therapy might be right for you and/or your child.
+Contact us to see if EMDR Therapy might be a good fit for your child.

 WHO CAN BENEFIT FROM EMDR THERAPY?